A cheque deposit results in an inflow of funds.

 Do you know why the entity offers such a discount?

 Cash Inflows will reduce financing costs, so the entity offers a discount.
 However, the discount provided shall not exceed the interest costs saved.
-The discounts will not generally exceed 2%- 5% of the total receivable.
+The discounts will generally not exceed 2%-5% of the total receivables.

 Now that we understand why discounts are allowed, we will learn how to record such discount journal entries.

-The new GL account here is the discount allowed.
+The new GL account here is the one for the discount allowed.
 It’s a Nominal account.
-Per the Golden accounting rules, we must debit all the expenses and losses and credit all the incomes and gains.
+Per the Golden accounting rules, we must debit all expenses and losses and credit all income and gains.
 So, the discount allowed is forgoing the receivable amount.
 Therefore, it’s nothing but a loss to the business.
-As such, we need to debit the discount allowed to GL.
+As such, we need to debit the allowed discount to the GL.

 We must note that the debtor’s balance will be on the credit side of the journal entry for the full amount.
 Discounts will not impact it.
-This is because the entity forgoes the amount, and the balance will be a receipt in the form of a cheque.
+This is because the entity forgoes the amount, and the balance will be issued as a cheque.

 Conclusion:

 The cheque deposited in the bank journal entry will be debited to the bank account and credited to the giver.
 The giver can be a debtor or any other entity from whom amounts are due.
-If any discounts are allowed, the GL will be debited to the extent of the discount, and the balance will hit the bank account.
+If any discounts are allowed, the GL will be debited for the discount amount, and the balance will be deposited into the bank account.
 These days, we also have cheque deposit machines to facilitate easy customer banking.